Miriam Candurro: Early life and career

 In 2004 she made her debut as an actress with A Children's Story by Andrea and Antonio Frazzi, film winner of three David di Donatello.
 The complex and suffered role of Caterina will be worth the Domenico Rea Prize, as best new actress.

 Subsequently she participates in various TV dramas: E poi c'è Filippo, with Neri Marcorè and Giorgio Pasotti, Angela, Rai 1 TV movie, with Sabrina Ferilli, Don Matteo 5, La squadra 7, The Inquiry.
 In 2007 she was the protagonist, together with Massimo Ranieri and Michelle Bonev, of the TV miniseries Operazione pilota, broadcast on Rai 1.

 In 2008 she returned to the small screen with the successful TV series Capri, and to the big screen with the comedy La seconda volta non si scorda mai and with the Italian-American film The Eternal City.
 In 2010 she starred in Capri 3.

 On 12 March 2012 she made her debut in the Rai 3 soap opera Un posto al sole in the role of Serena Cirillo.

 In 2015 and 2016 she was testimonial of the Biancaluna brand photographed by Gaetano Mansi.

 Personal life

-Miriam Candurro is married and mother of 2 children.
+Miriam Candurro is married and has 2 children.